Guianan Lowland Moist Forests

 The Guianan cock-of-the-rock is one of the most conspicuous species in the forests, adorned with brilliant orange plumage that it occasionally displays on branches among the rock enclaves of the Guianan Shield region of northern Amazonia.

-During the breeding season, males aggregate in groups called leks, and display in complex courting “rituals” for onlooking females.
-When not on display, they can be seen perched on hanging vines looking for fruits and small lizards, and at the same time looking out for birds of prey that its conspicuous plumage attracts.
+During the breeding season, males aggregate in groups called leks and display in complex courting “rituals” for onlooking females.
+When not on display, they can be seen perched on hanging vines looking for fruits and small lizards and at the same time looking out for birds of prey that their conspicuous plumage attracts.

 Vegetation is characteristically tropical seasonal evergreen or moisture tolerant lowland and submontane forest, with marsh forest along rivers, montane forest, and isolated savannas and hills.
 The flora of this area is rich, and these multi-tiered forests can reach up to 40 m with distinct layers.

-The priority conservation actions for the next decade are to: 1) inhibit the logging of these forest; 2) ensure that mining practices are kept to a minimum with strict regulations; and 3) ensure adequate enforcement against illegal wildlife trade.
+The priority conservation actions for the next decade are to 1) inhibit the logging of these forests; 2) ensure that mining practices are kept to a minimum with strict regulations, and 3) ensure adequate enforcement against illegal wildlife trade.